fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer3_application_support/03_systems.rst

     images/systems.drawio.png
     :width: 650 px

+The system's module provides following objects and templates:

+1. System
+2. FctStrans
+3. FctSuccess
+4. FctBroken
+5. State
+6. Action

 MLPro also provides the possibility to integrate real world hardware, such as controllers and hardwares to the System object.
-Furthermore, Systems module integrates optional visualization and simulation functionalities from MuJoCo into MLPro for reusability.
+Furthermore, Systems module integrates optional visualization and simulation functionalities from MuJoCo into MLPro for re-usability.
 Check out following sections to know more:

 - basic objects: state, action, fct-strans, fct-done, fct-broken, system